 We’ll provide some hardware such as Arduinos, Pebbles, Myos—the usual hacker essentials and more.
 Let us know what you’d like to hack on in our registration form.

 We’ll release a more detailed schedule after July.
-For now, know that we’re planning for check-in to start early Saturday morning and for closing ceremony to end late Sunday afternoon.
+For now, know that we’re planning for check-in to start Saturday at 8 am and for closing ceremony to end Sunday at 4 pm.

 Please email us at [email protected] if you’re in any way confused or concerned!
 We’d love to help you out :)